- Dr Caitlin Baker

 7. Communicate the findings in a written report.

 Students are expected to undertake the work necessary to design, plan, and run a study based on suitable hypotheses or research questions with the help of a supervisor.
 The supervisor's role is to provide guidance to the student throughout the project, but students are encouraged to work as independently as possible.
-The amount of time spent on the project may vary according to the nature of the study, however students should expect to spend at least 200 hours working on their project.
-Students will be encouraged to identify a research topic from their appropriate joint honours subject and to demonstrate how psychology can be applied to that subject through the development and completion of their project.
+The amount of time spent on the project may vary according to the nature of the study, however students should expect to spend at least 400 hours working on their project.

 Psychology is an empirical discipline and students are introduced to scientific methods and both quantitative and qualitative methods of investigation throughout all degree schemes.
 The importance of the final year project is reflected in the need for students to complete a supervised project as a core requirement for both the British Psychological Society and the QAA Benchmark for Psychology.